novaleafoahu/leafyvillage_portfolio/content/project/cucumbers/index.md

 📚 <mark> **[According to Cornell University](http://nmsp.cals.cornell.edu/publications/files/VegetableGuidelines2019.pdf) the following rates are recommended for cucumber plants:** </mark> [^2]

-For Nitrogen (N), (100 lbs) per acre.
+* For Nitrogen (N), (100 lbs) per acre.

-For Phosphorus (P)
+For Phosphorus (P):
 | if current P levels are (lbs /acre)  |< 3       | 3-5  | 6-12  | 13-39         | 40+ |
 | ----------- | --------- | ------- | ------ |        --------- | ----|
 | **add P lbs per acre**      | 160   | 120       | 80      | 40    | 20       | 0 |

-For Potassium (K)
+For Potassium (K):

 | if current K levels are (lbs /acre)  |< 50       | 50-99  | 100-199  | 200-299         | 300+ |
 | ----------- | --------- | ------- | ------ |        --------- | ----|
 | **add K lbs per acre**      | 160   | 120       | 80      | 40    | 0       | 0 |

-Taking average values for P and K we can use N 100 P 80 K 80 per acre (i.e. 43560 square feet).
+Taking average values for P and K we can use, per acre (i.e. 43560 square feet).:
+* N 100 lbs
+* P 80 lbs
+* K 80 lbs

-Now that we know the weight required of each NPK value, now determine the amount of fertilizer equivalent.
+Now that we know the weight required of each NPK value, we now determine the amount of fertilizer equivalent.

 📚 <mark> **Utilize this tool and input your fertilizer and  NPK values required (i.e. the table above) [https://aesl.ces.uga.edu/soil/fertcalc/](https://aesl.ces.uga.edu/soil/fertcalc/)** </mark>